nitishjeebun/swiftui/swiftui-dashboard-grids/README.md

-# SwiftUI - MVVM Design Pattern
+# SwiftUI - Dashboard - Grids, Tab View with Swipe Gestures

-- Video by Kavsoft on [YouTube](https://youtu.be/mRk0F1Ii718)
+- Video by Kavsoft on [YouTube](https://youtu.be/dRdguneAh8M)

 ### Preview